Frequently Asked Questions

 What specific events and professional development opportunities are offered through your office and Graduate Studies?

 Our office, in collaboration with the Office of Graduate Studies and Graduate Student Government is proud to present the Career, Research, and Innovation Development Conference (CRIDC) every January.
 CRIDC is Georgia Tech’s professional development event for graduate students.
 CRIDC is held annually at the beginning of the spring semester and is designed to connect graduate students of all degree types with professionals in research, industry, consulting and government, nonprofits, management, and entrepreneurship.
 CRIDC is designed to equip on-campus and online graduate students with tools and knowledge to thrive in an ever-changing job market.
 In addition, the Office of Graduate Studies periodically offers professional development events for graduate students throughout the year.

 Yes!
 Our Employer Connections Team can help arrange an interview room for you on campus in the Bill Moore Student Success Center.
+Please send an email to firstname.lastname@example.org to reserve an interview room.
 You will need your first and last name, GT ID, major, company/organization with whom you are interviewing, and times in which you require the interview.

 The future faculty team in the Center for Teaching and Learning (CTL) provide workshops and individual consultations to assist graduate students and postdoctoral scholars in their academic career development.
 The annual job search series features workshops on academic packet preparation in the fall semester, followed by interviewing and job talk preparation in the spring term.